lawrenceztang/tavrn-scripts/README.md

 This script generates realistic transcriptions for law firm intake calls using OpenAI's GPT models, with half being cases that should be accepted and half that should be declined.

-## Overview

-Law firms need to capture critical information through call transcription, send engagement letters for signature, and determine whether a matter is worth pursuing.
-This tool uses OpenAI's API to generate highly realistic and varied training data based on proven templates.

 ## Features

 - **AI-Powered Generation**: Uses OpenAI's o3 to create unique, realistic transcriptions
 - **Template-Based**: Built on proven accept/decline templates that ensure quality and consistency
 - **Realistic Conversations**: AI-generated transcriptions follow natural conversation patterns between intake staff and prospective clients
 - **Balanced Dataset**: Produces equal numbers of cases that should be accepted vs. declined
-- **Graceful Fallback**: If OpenAI API is unavailable, automatically falls back to template-based generation
 - **Multiple Case Types**: Covers various practice areas including:
   - Car accidents
   - Slip and fall incidents